django/deps/draft/email-providers.md

-   Cons: Changes the semantics of `fail_silently` significantly: would ignore *all* errors, not just ones deemed ignorable by the backend implementor (though this might actually match users' expectations better).
+   Cons: Changes the semantics of `fail_silently` significantly: would ignore *all* errors, not just ones deemed ignorable by the backend implementor (though this might better match users' expectations).
-   Third-party code that calls `EmailBackend.send_messages()` directly. and wants `fail_silently` behavior would need to replicate the try/catch wrapper.
+   All other code that calls `EmailBackend.send_messages()` directly and wants `fail_silently` behavior would need to replicate the try/catch wrapper.
 (Not sure how we handle that deprecation.)